quanhengzhuang/gtm/README.md

 ## Implement the Partner
 You can choose to implement the three partners defined in `partner.go`.

-## Custom the Storage
+## Customize the Storage
-You should implement the gtm.Storage interface.
+In addition to the built-in `DBStroage`, you can also customize your own storage engine to achieve better efficiency.
+For this, you need to implement the `gtm.Storage` interface.

-A storage example based on LevelDB is provided in `storage_test.go`, but this is only an example and cannot be used for production.
-It is recommended to use MySQL + Redis to achieve transaction storage in production.
+It is recommended to use `persistent storage` for transaction data, and the state of the participants can be stored in a faster memory.

 ## More Documents
 https://pkg.go.dev/mod/github.com/quanhengzhuang/gtm